Keshav-Sundar-4/SweetFold/instructions/preprocessing/readme.md

 This is the parent folder for all generated datasets.

+`/path/to/project/sweetfold_repo`

+This is the local folder created if you clone the full SweetFold GitHub repository.

+`/path/to/project/sweetfold_repo/src/boltz`

+This is the SweetFold-modified Boltz source-code folder inside the SweetFold GitHub repository.

+`/path/to/project/boltz`

+This is the local folder path if you manually download only the SweetFold `src/boltz` folder and rename it to `boltz`.

 `/path/to/sweetfold_env/weights`

 This is where `ccd.pkl` or other required metadata/checkpoint files should be placed if a script requires them.

 `/path/to/sweetfold_env/lib/python3.10/site-packages/boltz`

 This is the installed `boltz` source-code folder inside the Python environment.
+This folder must be replaced with the SweetFold-modified `boltz` folder.

 Important: the exact `site-packages` path can vary by Python version and environment type.
 If you are unsure where `boltz` is installed, activate the environment and run: